Mosquito Control

 Pathogenic Bacteria

-Ecoli Pathogenic bacteria contribute to many illnesses and infections whether food borne, water borne or air borne.
-These include diseases such as E-coli, MRSA, C. difficile, Campylobacter, Legionella and Salmonella.
-Unhygienic food preparation, water storage and air conditioning systems can harvest as well as spread these diseases.
-Bacteria such as MRSA and C. difficile are especially troublesome in hospitals, prisons and nursing homes, where patients with open wounds, and weakened immune systems are at greater risk of infection.
+Ecoli Pathogenic bacteria contribute to many illnesses and infections whether food borne, water borne, or air borne.
+These include diseases such as E-coli, MRSA, C. difficile, Campylobacter, Legionella, and Salmonella.
+Unhygienic food preparation, water storage, and air conditioning systems can harvest as well as spread these diseases.
+Bacteria such as MRSA and C. difficile are especially troublesome in hospitals, prisons, and nursing homes, where patients with open wounds, and weakened immune systems are at greater risk of infection.

 Virus